 In this section we study the complexity of $\chi{pp}(B)$ for haplotype matrices B. It turns out we can decide in polynomial time whether $\chi{pp}(B)$ is 1 or 2, but it is NP-hard to decide whether it is 3 or more.
-The proofs of these results rely on reductions from χ{pp} , restricted to haplotype matrices, to graph coloring and back.
-The hardness proof does not carry over to perfect path phylogenies.
-Indeed, we will see later that χ{ppp} is polynomial-time computable even for genotype matrices.
+The proofs of these results rely on easy reductions from χ{pp} , restricted to haplotype matrices, to the chromatic functions for graphs and back.

-Theorem 4 There is a polynomial-time algorithm that checks, on input of a haplotype matrix B, whether $\chi{pp}(B) \leq 2$.
+Theorem 4.1.
+There is a polynomial-time algorithm that checks, on input of a haplotype matrix B, whether $\chi{pp}(B) \leq 2$.

-Proof: By Theorem 1 we can check in polynomial time whether $\chi{pp}(B) = 1$.
-To check whether $\chi{pp}(B) \leq 2$, we construct the following graph on the columns of the matrix B: We add an (undirected) edge between every two columns whose induce has size 4.
+Proof.
+By Theorem 3.1 we can check in polynomial time whether $\chi{pp}(B) = 1$ holds.
+To check whether $\chi{pp}(B) \leq 2$, we construct the following graph on the columns of the matrix B: We put an (undirected) edge between every two columns whose induce has size 4.
 We claim that $\chi{pp}(B) \leq 2$ iff the resulting graph can be colored with two colors.
 To see this, note that if the chromatic number of the graph is larger than 2, then any subset of the columns of B will contain two columns having an induce of size 4.
-On the other hand, if the graph is 2-colorable, then the column sets corresponding to the two color classes constitute a covering of the matrix B. Furthermore, by definition, none of the sets contains two columns having an induce of size 4.
-Hence, by Theorem 1, each of the column sets is pp. \blacksquare
+On the other hand, if the graph is 2-colorable, then the two color classes constitute a covering of the matrix B in which no color class contains two columns having an induce of size 4.
+Hence, by Theorem 3.1, each color class is pp.

-Theorem 5 For every $k \ge 3$, it is NP-hard to pp-partition a haplotype matrix B into k perfect phylogenies.
+Theorem 4.2.
+For every $k \ge 3$, it is NP-hard to pp-partition a haplotype matrix B into k perfect phylogenies.

-Proof: We prove the claim by presenting a reduction from the NP-hard k-COLORING problem [11] to pp-partitioning a haplotype matrix into k perfect phylogenies.
+Proof.
+We prove the claim by presenting a reduction of the NP-hard problem k-COLORING to pp-partitioning a haplotype matrix into k perfect phylogenies.

 Reduction.
-Let G = (V, E) be an input graph for k-COLORING.
+Let a simple undirected graph G = (V, E) be given as input.
 We map it to the following haplotype matrix B: There is a column for each vertex $v \in V$.
 The first row in B is an all-0 row.
-For each vertex v there is one row having
+For each vertex v there is one row having a 1 in column v and having 0's in all other column.
+Finally, for each edge $\{u, v\} \in E$ there a row in B having 1-entries in columns u and v and having 0-entries in all other columns.